citrus/spree_redirects/README.md

     bundle install
     bundle exec dummier

 This will generate a fresh rails app in `test/dummy`, install spree_core & spree_redirects, then migrate the test database.
 Sweet.

-### If you'd like to use Spork

-Boot the drb server with:
+Now just run the tests with:

-    bundle exec spork
+    bundle exec rake

-In another window, run all tests:

-    testdrb test/**/*_test.rb

-Or just a specific test:

-    testdrb test/unit/redirect_test.rb

-### No Spork

-If you don't want to spork, just use rake:

-    rake

 Demo